Bulnes and Covadonga Lakes, Northern Spain

 I gladly jumped back on the shuttle to take me back to my hostal.

-My Airbnb host in Santiago later told me that she spent a month backpacking and hiking in Los Picos, and I could totally see why.
+My Airbnb host in Santiago later told me that she spent a month backpacking and hiking in Los Picos, and I could totally see why one would do this.
 Between these hikes and the Cares Gorge, I’m convinced that Los Picos is something that any self-professed outdoor lovers should not miss when in Spain.

 I wish I could stay longer but I had other commitment – aka, my flight back to Iceland.